joseph-au/SuitStore/README.md

 Kohana
 ========

-The following kohana features were used.
+The following kohana features were used

   -MVC
   -Routing